umbraco/UmbracoCMSDocs/Articles/Health-Check/Guides/StrictTransportSecurityHeader.md

+---
+versionFrom: 9.0.0
+state: complete
+updated-links: true
+verified-against: alpha-3
+---

-# Health check: Cross-site scripting Protection (X-XSS-Protection header)
+# Health check: Cookie hijacking and protocol downgrade attacks Protection (Strict-Transport-Security Header (HSTS))

-_This header enables the Cross-site scripting (XSS) filter in your browser.
-It checks for the presence of the X-XSS-Protection-header._
+_Checks if your site, when running with HTTPS, contains the Strict-Transport-Security Header (HSTS)._

 ## How to fix this health check